celina-mb/school-mgmt-system/README.md

 ### 1. Person (Superclass):
 **Description:** Class that sets common attributes and methods for both students and teachers.
 **Attributes:**
-name: The name of the person.
+_name:_ The name of the person.
-age: The age of the person.
+_age:_ The age of the person.
-address: The address of the person.
+_address:_ The address of the person.
 **Methods:**
-getters for each of the individual attributes as well as a getter for the entire information condensend into a string (getPersonDetails()), a setter for age as it changes over time and might need to be updated.
+_getters_ for each of the individual attributes as well as a _getter_ for the entire information condensend into a string (getPersonDetails()), a _setter_ for age as it changes over time and might need to be updated.

 ### 2. Student (Subclass derived from Person):
 **Description:** Represents a student, inheriting from the Person class.
 Adds attributes specific to students such as ID and semester.
-Attributes:
+**Attributes:**
-semester: the semester a student is enrolled in
-studentID: a string starting with S which holds the unique identifier for a student
+_semester:_ the semester a student is enrolled in _studentID:_ a string starting with S which holds the unique identifier for a student **Methods:**
-Methods:
-getters for each individual attribute setter for the semester as it changes constantly getStudentDetails(): Displays the student's specific details.
+_getters_ for each individual attribute
+_setter_ for the semester as it changes constantly _getStudentDetails():_ Displays the student's specific details.

 ### 3. Teacher (Subclass derived from Person)
 **Description:** Represents a teacher, inheriting from the Person class.
 Adds attributes specific to teachers such as teacherID and teachingHours (how many hours a Teacher teachs per day).
 **Attributes:**
-teacherID: a string starting with T which holds the unique identifier for a teacher
-teachingHours: the number of hours a teacher teachs per day.
+_teacherID:_ a string starting with T which holds the unique identifier for a teacher _teachingHours:_ the number of hours a teacher teachs per day.
 **Methods:**
-setTeachingHours(int): void: To update the hours a teacher teachs. getTeacherDetails(): Displays the teacher's specific details. getters to access the rest of attributes individually as a string.
+_setTeachingHours(int): void:_ To update the hours a teacher teachs.
+_getTeacherDetails():_ Displays the teacher's specific details.
+_getters_ to access the rest of attributes individually as a string.

 ### 4. Course
 **Description:** Represents a course in the system, containing information about the associated teacher, students, and lab.
 **Attributes:**
-courseKey: The unique code of the course.
-courseName: The name of the course.
+_courseKey:_ The unique code of the course. _courseName:_ The name of the course.
-teacher: A composition relationship with the Teacher class, as a course cannot exist without a teacher.
-students: A list of Student objects (linked with Course through composition), representing the enrolled students.
+_teacher:_ A composition relationship with the Teacher class, as a course cannot exist without a teacher. _students[28]:_ An array of  28 Student objects (linked with Course through composition), representing the enrolled students.
+The size of the array was selected, following recommendations from Chingos and Whitehurst, regarding class size for education in the United States.
+(Chingos, M and Whitehurst, G.J.
+(2011). _Class Size: What Research Says and What it Means for State Policy._ https://www.brookings.edu/articles/class-size-what-research-says-and-what-it-means-for-state-policy/)
-lab: A composition relationship with the Lab class, representing the lab associated with the course.
+_lab:_ A composition relationship with the Lab class, representing the lab associated with the course.
 **Methods:**
-addStudent(student):void: this  allows to add an instance of the class Student to the course. displayCourseDetails(): Displays detailed information about the course as a string, including the teacher, students, and lab.
+_addStudent(student):void:_ this  allows to add an instance of the class Student to the course. _displayCourseDetails():_ Displays detailed information about the course as a string, including the teacher, students, and lab.

 ### 5. Lab
 **Description:** Represents a laboratory associated with a course.